CaliOpen/ansible-poc/README.md

 Mostly tested using a debian 8 VM on Gandi Iaas platform.

-# For deployment, please modify the hosts file and add your values for:
+# For deployment on Gandi's server, please modify the hosts file and add your values for:

 - ansible_ssh_host=
 - ansible_ssh_private_key_file= (Only if your authentification on Gandi's server is with SSH key.
 If not, you can remove the ansible_ssh_private_key_file method)